OfficeDev/office-js-docs-pr/reference/manifest/createaddincommands.md

      *or*

   - Run JavaScript code, which normally runs without displaying any UI.

 This article describes how to edit your manifest to define add-in commands.
 The following diagram shows the hierarchy of elements used to define add-in commands.
-These elements are described in more detail in this article.
+These elements are described in more detail in this article:

 ![Overview of add-in commands elements in the manifest](images/080da303-51c4-4882-b74a-7ba11517c0ad.png)

 ## Step 1: Start from a sample

 We strongly recommend that you start from one of the samples we provide in  [Office Add-in Commands Samples](https://github.com/OfficeDev/Office-Add-in-Command-Sample).
 Optionally, you can create your own manifest by following the steps in this guide.
 You can validate your manifest using the XSD file in the Office Add-in Commands Samples site.
 Ensure that you have read  [Add-in commands for Excel, Word and PowerPoint (Preview)](http://msdn.microsoft.com/library/5c898275-e47f-4e97-97df-098b769620d6%28Office.15%29.aspx) before using add-in commands.

 ## Step 2: Create a task pane add-in